catalystneuro/ecogVIS/README.md

 **Bad Channels** <br>
-Mark and un-mark bad channels, saves choices in the current NWB file.
+Mark and un-mark bad channels.
+Choices are saved in the `electrodes` group of the current NWB file.

 ![](media/gif_badchannels.gif)

 **Signal preprocessing** <br>
-Preprocessing of raw voltage signals, including Downsampling, CAR and Notch filtering.
-The resulting processed signal is saved in the current NWB file.
+Preprocessing of raw voltage signals, including user-defined Downsampling, CAR and Notch filtering.
+The resulting processed signals are stored as an [LFP](https://pynwb.readthedocs.io/en/stable/pynwb.ecephys.html#pynwb.ecephys.LFP) object, in the `processing` group of the current NWB file.

 ![](media/gif_preprocessing.gif)